How To Write A Song: That Will Make You Better

 • Happiness: Moments that bring you joy, celebrate success, and cherish small pleasures.

-• Personal Growth: self-improvement, healing, or discovery.
+• Personal Growth: involves self-improvement, healing, or discovery.

 A songwriter selecting a theme for their song, such as love, friendship, or overcoming struggles, showing the process of how to write a song by picking a meaningful topic.